jhtran989/CS-351-Project-2/README.md

 The combo boxes are set to an initial value so I don't have to handle the case where the user forgot to choose an option before playing a domino.

 The implementation of the human and computer players in the GUI version used a good chunk of the same logic as the console version.
 However, due to time constraints, I wasn't able to properly move them up to the parent class, or even created a better design with maybe human and computer abstract classes instead of the single `PlayerBase` abstract class where both players share implementation from.
 So, a lot of the code is just copy and paste from the console version (however, there were specific variables that had to be moved around and changed a little to accommodate the GUI elements &mdash; i.e. updating the various `Label` objects).

+There were conflicts on whether the lists should be maintained separately along with the list of dominos themselves, or whether a map should be used to link them together.
+In the end, both were updated for some (like in the hand object), but for the play area, I found there really wasn't much of an advantage since I have to override methods and update the list of images anyways...

+For displaying the play area, the scroll pane was used so that the line of dominos could be viewed by scrolling back and forth (also used for the human hand for unfortunate cases...).